 Various online services allow you to check for car previous owners by entering either car’s registration number or VIN.
 A car reg check is different from a vehicle check since it only provides the basic information about a vehicle, such as date of registration, vehicle engine size, or tax details, and nothing regarding car previous owners.

 Therefore, it is wise to get a paid vehicle check report from a reliable service like CarAnalytics® because they directly get vehicle information from DVLA.
-It includes information about the history of number plate change, keepers change, color change history, and much more.
+It includes information about the history of number plate change, keepers change, colour change history, and much more.

 It’s natural to wonder why a paid service is necessary if you can simply rely on the V5C logbook for previous owner information.
 The reality is the seller’s V5C logbook could be old or non-genuine.
 Always verify the number of prior owners through the previous keeper check.
 If the numbers don’t match with the V5C, walk away from the deal.